MCTCP/TerrainControl/COMPILING.md

 newer.

 ## Creating JAR files
-Run the command `./gradlew install` in the OpenTerrainGenerator directory.
+Run the command `./gradlew install` and/or `./gradlew build` in the OpenTerrainGenerator directory.
 If that doesn't work, you probably need to make the file executable by running `chmod +x gradlew`.
 You can then try the above command again.